Inclusive Problem-Solving Toolkit For Reducing Natural Hazards Impacts and Disaster Risk

-Problem Space Tools: Align and Understand
+Problem Space Tools: Converge and Comprehend

 Use these tools to assess a problem situation, discover what others know, cast new participants, align your team, review published knowledge, and present a new shared understanding.
 Typically, understanding the problem space starts with [Re]Assess and ends with [Re]Present.
 [Re]peating tools improves alignment and understanding.

 [Re]Assess the roots, stakeholders, and implications of the problem situation.
 Inventory past (lack of) successes.
 Identify tensions of research and practice.